Wildlife

 Next, compare shape and pattern.
 Rattlesnakes are heavy-bodied pit vipers with a broad head and often a rattle, but a rattlesnake may stay quiet when surprised.
 Coralsnakes are small, ringed, and secretive.
 Gartersnakes are usually slimmer and often show stripes.
 Kingsnakes and milksnakes are smoother-bodied and often banded, while many desert specialists have shovel-shaped snouts or pale sandy colors.

-If you can take a photo without moving closer, that photo is more useful than memory.
-Include the whole snake, the head if visible, and a bit of surrounding habitat.
+A useful ID photo shows the whole snake, the head if visible, and a bit of surrounding habitat.

 Where snakes live in Arizona